 ```

-- `connection`: The Redis connection to use, as defined in your `config/database.php`.
+- `connection` (`SUPERCACHE_CONNECTION`, default `default`): Redis connection name defined in `config/database.php`.

 ### Activating the Listener for Expiry Notifications

 The listener is responsible for handling expired cache keys and cleaning up associated tags.
-To activate it, add the following command to your `supervisor` configuration:
+To activate it, run it under a process supervisor (e.g. `supervisor`):

 ```